 You can also earn rewards by referring friends to the app, including Stake merchandise and free shares.

 Stake is the trading name of Hellostake Limited, which is authorised and regulated by the Financial Conduct Authority (FCA) in the UK.
 Your use of Stake is also protected by the Consumer Rights Act 2015 (UK).

 It is also partnered with members of the Securities Investor Protection Corporation (SIPC), which means securities in your account are protected up to $500,000.

-Video interview with Stake co-founders Matt and Dan
+Hear from Stake co-founders Matt and Dan

 Stake has made a name for itself by helping open up the US stock market to international retail investors.
-With its tiered account system and simple, transparent fee structure, it’s a good choice for investors of all stripes wanting to try their luck with thousands of US stocks.
+With its simple account system and simple, transparent fee structure, it’s a good choice for investors of all stripes wanting to try their luck with thousands of US stocks.

 While there are probably cheaper options for those just looking to get started or those making limited trades, the paid Stake accounts offer share-trading bells and whistles at a reasonable price.